ossdhaval/mysite/source/while-working/product-manager.md

 💡 More on communicating with confidence coming up in Module 4!

 Example: After scoring with Weighted Scoring, you use AI to generate a 1-slide summary explaining how each initiative ranked and why.

+As a PM, you may look at backlog items in 4 different categories:
+  -  tech debt: improved logging, reducing memory footprint
+  -  customer delight: UX improvements
+  -  feature requests: frequently requested feature on the user forums
+  -  strategic bets: new feature request from stackholders to expand into new markets